Are you looking for cool places to go and visit this year? Then how about visiting some of our planet’s most surreal natural wonders.

-Check out these ten incredible places below that look more like works of art rather than places you can visit.
+These incredible places below look more like works of art rather than places you can visit.
 Molded by nature, these beaches, landscapes and geological parks make up an entire atmosphere that does not seem to have much explanation.

 1- Marble Caves, Chile.

-In Puerto Rio Tranquilo – in the south of Chile is are these stunning Marble Caves.
-These marble tunnels were formed from thousands of years of wind and water attack.
+In Puerto Rio Tranquilo – in the south of Chile are these surreal Marble Caves.
+These stunning marble tunnels were formed from thousands of years of wind and water attack.

 2- Spotted Lake, British Columbia.

-Spotted Lake, is one of Canada’s great natural attractions.
+Another cool place to go is Spotted Lake, this is one of Canada’s great natural attractions.
 It is located about 100 km east of Vancouver and is very close to the United States border.

 Its peculiar appearance is caused a high concentration of different minerals, such as magnesium sulfate, calcium and sodium sulfates.
 But it is in summer, when the sun evaporates part of the volume of water of the lake, when it offers its most spectacular image.